livewire/livewire/docs/actions.md

 ### Disabling inputs while a form is being submitted

-Consider the `CreatePost` example from before:
+Consider the `CreatePost` example we previously discussed:

 ```html
 <form wire:submit="save">